sg-wireless/pymakr-vsc/doc/multiplatform support.md

 For node the folder naming convention is:
 - `<native-module>/compiled/{version}/{platform}/{arch}/binding.node`

-each folder contains one file named `bindings.node` which is compiled for that platform.
+Each folder contains one file named `bindings.node` which is compiled for that platform.

+The files are stored in a native_modules folder to allow them to be checked in to source control in addition the files are also copied to the node_modules folder

 The resulting folder structure is :
 ```
-<project>/node_modules/@serialport/bindings
+ <root>/native_modules/@serialport/bindings
                                           +---lib
                                           |   \---binding                         (contains the electron bindings per ABI )
                                           |       +---node-v64-darwin-x64